Some Desperate Glory (novel)

 Some Desperate Glory is a 2023 science fiction novel by Emily Tesh.
 It is the author's first full-length novel, following her Greenhollow Duology series of novellas.
+It follows Kyr, an elite human soldier who was raised in a human outpost, set on avenging a destroyed Earth, and her discovery that the truth behind Earth’s destruction is very different from the one she was indoctrinated to believe.

 The novel received critical acclaim; it won the 2024 Hugo Award for Best Novel.
 It was also a finalist for the 2024 Locus Award for Best First Novel, and it was shortlisted for the Arthur C. Clarke Award and Ursula K. Le Guin Prize.

 Plot summary

 Decades ago, Earth was destroyed and fourteen billion humans died during the Majo War.
 The majo are a group of several alien species.
 Most surviving humans integrate into majo society, but a few humans survive on the separatist Gaea Station.

 Valkyr “Kyr” is a human living on Gaea, which is ruled by Commander Aulus Jole.
 Adults on Gaea are assigned to either combat, workforce, or breeding roles.
-Despite her amazing scores in combat, Kyr is assigned to Nursery, where she is expected to produce future warriors.
+Despite her top scores in combat, Kyr is assigned to Nursery, where she is expected to produce future warriors.
 Her twin brother Magnus is assigned to combat, but he refuses his assignment and leaves the station.
-She and Mags’s friend Avi hack into Command’s files.
+She and Magnus’s friend Avi hack into Command’s files.
 They find that Magnus has actually been assigned a secret suicide mission.

 The majo are led by a supercomputer known as the Wisdom.
 The Wisdom decides what is in the best interests of the majo, directing their society.
 It is so powerful that it can warp reality itself.
 The planet Chrysothemis will soon activate its Wisdom Node, integrating it into the Wisdom network.
 Magnus has been assigned to attack Chrysothemis during this event.
 Kyr, Avi, and a majo prisoner named Yiso escape Gaea and reach Chrysothemis.
 She reunites with her older sister Ursa, who fled Gaea after being raped and impregnated by Jole.
 Ursa tries to convince Kyr to enter a de-radicalization program, but Kyr runs away, planning to destroy the Wisdom Node herself.

 She reaches the node and is met by Avi, Magnus, and Yiso.
 Avi decides that instead of destroying the Wisdom Node, they will use its powers to win the war for humanity.
 Avi takes control of the Wisdom and uses it to destroy millions of planets as revenge for the destruction of Earth.
 Kyr tries to stop him, but fails.
 Magnus commits suicide.
-Kyr kills Avi.
+Distraught, Kyr kills Avi.